excelsiorsoft/java-agents-experiments/README.md

 Note that the interceptor (securityfixer-bootstrap) has to be on agent's bootstrap classpath, so it must be packaged seperately from the agent and passed in via its javaagent argument.

 `byte-buddy-1.0.0.jar` must be inside `java-agents-experiments\securityfixer\agent\target` along with the genarated `securityfixer-agent-1.0-SNAPSHOT.jar` as the latter depends on the former.
-This is achieved by including the following plugin in `securityfixer-agent/pom.xml`:
+This is achieved by including the following plugin, which performs the copying, in `securityfixer-agent/pom.xml`:

     			<plugin>